-Xanthe Charov is our grade 1-2 Co-Teacher.
+Xanthe Charov is a first and second grade teacher.
 She earned her BFA in Design from Emily Carr University in Vancouver and worked for more than 20 years as a graphic designer and as the Art Director at a children's science museum in New York City.
 After moving to Maine in 2012 with her husband, she earned her Master’s in Teaching and Learning from the University of Southern Maine’s ETEP program.
 Most recently, she spent two years teaching kindergarten in Limerick.
 She lives in South Portland and enjoys hiking, traveling, and swimming in the ocean with her husband and two boys, Huck and Max.

 Lee Chisholm teaches math, science, and social studies in grades seven and eight.
 Lee joined FSP in 2008 and came to us with 13 years of experience in Waldorf education.
 Prior to his calling to teach, Lee was an attorney for 14 years, practicing in Portland.
 Lee and his wife, Sukie Rice, a member of Durham Friends Meeting, were co-founding parents of Merriconeag Waldorf School (now Maine Coast Waldorf School).
 Lee has a BA from Harvard, JD from University of Maine School of Law, and a Waldorf Teaching Certificate from Antioch New England.